vegetarian mexican food

 Serving

-- Garnish with Mexican crema, cilantro, and avocado slices
+2. Garnish the dish with Mexican Crema, chopped cilantro and avocado slices

 4. Jackfruit “Tinga” Tostadas